 - Bradford White RG2PV: High-efficiency gas model

-- AO Smith HPTU-50N: Heat pump technology
+- AO Smith HPTU-50N: Heat pump for max savings

 2. Ventilation Fans